-Pioneer Hall features free laundry facilities, double rooms (available as singles if space is available), a kitchen, and a study/ meeting room.
-Each room features a shared private bathroom for every two rooms, sink, telephone lines for each student, and Ethernet and Wi-Fi access.
+Pioneer Hall features free laundry facilities, double rooms (available as singles if space is available), a kitchen, and a study nook.
+Each fully furnished room features a shared private bathroom for every two rooms, in-room sink, air conditioning, and Ethernet and Wi-Fi access.